Kunal2341/angledImageTransformation/README.md

 Which gives an (x,y) point (graphed as a star but can't see in this image).

-Now using a function called cv2.findHomography and cv2.warpPerspective which do the following, When I input the 4 corner points of the gym mat, into this function (using linear algebra which I barely understood and my friend explained to me) it returns a transformation matrix.
+Now using a function called cv2.findHomography and cv2.warpPerspective which do the following, When I input the 4 corner points of the gym mat, into this function it returns a transformation matrix.
 This is a set of 9 numbers-oriented in a 3 by 3 grid which by multiplying it by each x,y coordinate you are able to stretch the image which gives the following resulting image.

 Figure_2.png

 Right now it's flipped, but I am still figuring out the order of the 4 points in order to create it normally.